copperstick6/TODO-list/README.md

 ### Discord-Bot
 Figure out what I'm doing, what framework I want to write it in
 Get it done by February

+# BIG STUFF TO LEARN THIS BREAK
+Android dev
+SQL, PostgresSQL or mySQL, SQLAlchemy